ic-lester/French-sentiment-analysis-/README.md

 ## French Sentiment Analysis

 This repo contains data and code used by [Isobel Lester](https://github.com/ic-lester/) to perform sentiment analysis on two French language corpora - one translated by professional translators, and one translated by machine translation.

+### Why

 This work was guided by four question:

 * How accurately can a machine translate emotion and the desired impact of the author compared to a human translation?
 * What variations are produced between a human generated and AI generated translation?
 Do they alter the meaning?
 * What limitations are there to AI translation software?
 * Should complex human languages be reduced to numbers?
 How accurately can it do this?

+## How

 Anyone wishing to run the code themselves has two options: